 After the termination of the observations in Seddin from 12 May 1932 onward both wooden observatory buildings were removed, transported to Niemegk and rebuild at the location of the new observatory (Nippoldt, 1933 and 1934).
-Unfortunately any photo of the absolute hut at its original location does not exist.
-Fig. 5 shows a photo of the "small hut" at its present location in Niemegk.
-This photo was taken in 2005 after a comprehensive renovation.

-15 -The service house still exists.
+The service house still exists.
 It was handed over to the forestry administration.

-16 2.2 Observatory Instruments
+9 2.2 Observatory Instruments

-17 As already mentioned, Seddin observatory was mainly in use to record the variations of the

-18 Earth's magnetic field.
-Due to the termination of the observations in Potsdam in 1928 the

-19 absolute measurement instrument set was moved to Seddin.
+As already mentioned, Seddin observatory was mainly in use to record the variations of the Earth's magnetic field.
+Due to the termination of the observations in Potsdam in 1928 the absolute measurement instrument set was moved to Seddin.

-20 2.2.1 Variation Recordings
+13 2.2.1 Variation Recordings

 The recording equipment had 4 drums for recording the variations of the declination (D), North component (X), East component (Y) and vertical intensity (Z), driven by a joint clockwork.
-It was installed in the wall between the vestibule and the instrument room (see Fig. 65).
+It was installed in the wall between the vestibule and the instrument room (see Fig. 5).
 So any handling of it, as the change of the photographic paper, was possible without entering the instrument room.
 X, Y and Z were recorded generally, D only occasionally.
 Two petrol burning lamps (one for X, Y and Z; the other one for D) produced the recording light.

 The variations of the two horizontal components X and Y were recorded by means of identical magnetometers, based on suspended magnets, while the vertical variation was recorded using a magnet mounted on a balance.
-Fig. 76 shows views of a horizontal magnetometer (left) and the vertical one (right).
-The Helmholtz coils mounted at each

-1 magnetometer allow the galvanic determination of the scale values.
-The magnetometers and

-2 the recording equipment were made by the well-respected enterprise Otto Toepfer & Sohn,
+Fig. 6 shows views of a horizontal magnetometer (left) and the vertical one (right).
+The Helmholtz coils mounted at each magnetometer allow the galvanic determination of the scale values.
+The magnetometers and the recording equipment were made by the well-respected enterprise Otto Toepfer & Sohn, Potsdam.